-- Any Native American mice from the An American Tail series will have reddish fur that echo the typical skin color of their human counterparts.
+- Any Native American mice will have reddish fur that echo the typical skin color of their human counterparts.
 The rest of the mice have brownish fur for the most part.

 - Occasional characters, such as Bridget in the first movie and Nellie Brie in the 4th, have Caucasian skintones and don't look like they have any fur at all (or very little fur anyway).

-- Many characters from the Sonic the Hedgehog series play with this trope to some degree or another.
-Many of the characters have apricot human-skintone looking muzzles, bellies, and arms and Rouge the Bat has apricot human-skintone body and muzzle and a white head.
+- Many characters from the Sonic The Hedgehog series play with this trope to some degree or another.
+Many of the characters have apricot human-skintone looking muzzles, bellies, and arms.
+Rouge the Bat for instance has an apricot human-skintone body and muzzle, and a white head.
 It's left vague if Sonic has peach colored fur or if that's his skin, though certain models imply the latter.

-- The Caninu and Felineko of Solatorobo have both body fur and a full head of hair.
+- The Caninu and Felineko of Solatorobo: Red the Hunter have both body fur and a full head of hair.
 Notably, females tend to have peach fur and shorter muzzles, while males tend to stick to one or two colors (though from a larger palette containing greys, whites, oranges, and other colors that wouldn't make much sense for a human skin).

-- In Arthur, Sue Ellen the Petting Zoo Person cat has red hair and solid peach fur over the rest of her body, but Nemo the normal pet cat is black and white with a bicolor pattern.
+- Sue Ellen the Funny Animal cat has red hair and solid peach fur over the rest of her body, but Nemo the normal pet cat is black and white with a bicolor pattern.